This article is part of a curated guide

 If you don’t know how business accounting works, consider hiring a bookkeeper or accountant, or at least take a class on business bookkeeping from your local SBDC.
 Starting your business bookkeeping out on the right foot will save you an enormous amount of time in the long run.

 This number will be used to identify your business in the Dun & Bradstreet commercial credit database.
-You can get a D-U-N-S number for free.
+You can get a D-U-N-S® Number for free.

 Did you know your business can build its own credit history, separate from your personal credit?
 You accomplish that by getting credit in the name of the business.

-Get started is tradelines: accounts that report to business credit bureaus such as Experian or Equifax (which create credit reports on businesses as well as consumers) or Dun & Bradstreet.
+Get started with tradelines: accounts that report to business credit bureaus such as Experian or Equifax (which create credit reports on businesses as well as consumers) or Dun & Bradstreet.
 With net-30 accounts you’ll buy things you need for your business, pay them off within thirty days and begin to build a good business credit score.

 The sooner you do this the better, as age of accounts is one factor that can often help your business credit scores.